Canadian & US Consumer Labeling

 In the US, e-liquids containing nicotine are regulated under the FDA, which has listed requirements for font size and placement, label formatting, and warning statements.

 Beginning October 2018, Amazon will no longer allow some restricted products in Canada to be sold online.
-As part of this, Amazon is clarifying that permitted products that are regulated in Canada must comply with all federal laws prior to sale.
+As part of this, Amazon is clarifying that permitted products that are regulated in Canada must comply with all the federal laws prior to sale.
+Many of our clients are FBA’s with Amazon, a “Fulfillment by Amazon Seller”.
+As an FBA, there are requirements that Amazon advises must be on the label to be sold in Canada.
+One of these requests is to ensure that your packaging is in compliance with the Consumer Packaging and Labelling Regulations (C.R.C., c417).
+Additionally, all chemical ingredients must meet the Canadian Environmental Protection Act (CEPA).

 HOW DELL TECH CAN HELP: